xin-wang-kr/xin-wang-kr.github.io/_pages/faith.md

     <source src="/files/videos/Graduation-promotion.MP4" type="video/mp4">
 </video>

-Welcome to [contact me](mailto:xinwang35314@gmail.com), if you want to discuss more about it with me.
+Welcome to [contact me](mailto:xinwang35314@gmail.com), if you want to discuss more about Bible with me.